Please note that Tapas no longer supports Internet Explorer.

 “I’m Ryka.
 Will you share your body with me?
 I won’t be any trouble, I promise.
 And if you do it, you’ll never age, and you’ll never get sick.
 It’ll be like we’re taking care of each other.”

 “Of course not,” Ryka answered.
 Then, in a voice that made Kyle’s blood run cold, the demon said, “I, Ryka, take half this mortal’s body as my own.
-He shall be a good host, and in return for his flesh, he shall remain alive until such time as we are both called back to Hell.”
+He shall be a good host, and in return for his service, he shall remain alive until such time as we are both called back to Hell.”

 A thousand arguments tried to work their way out of Kyle’s mouth, but the only thing that made it was a scream.
 All at once, it felt like he was being torn apart.
 Worse than the feeling of his skin tearing was the sound – the ripping flesh and cracking bones.
 And he was sure he was on fire.
 There was no other way to explain the mind-numbing burning sensation that afflicted every cell of his being.

-Even after he screamed himself hoarse, the agony continued.
+Even after he shouted himself hoarse, the agony continued.
 Blood clouded his vision, congealed in his throat.
 Somehow, he flopped onto his side, just in time to spit up a stomach-full of gore.
 Trying to quell his rising hysteria, he bit down on his tongue, and nearly bit it off.
 How were his teeth so sharp?
 His nails, too, embedded deep in his palms; there was more blood oozing out from between his fingers.

 Eventually, thankfully, he passed out.
 When he woke, there was still pain, but he could think again.
 And he took stock.
 His temples throbbed, his tailbone ached like he’d landed hard on it, and there was an uncomfortable weight pressing between his shoulder blades.
 Unconsciousness was easier than trying to understand, and he had succumbed again.